Philipbear/Philipbear/README.md

 ### Hi there 👋

+## pybuddy is in development.
+It is expected to be released in May, 2023.
+Should you have any question or suggestion, please contact me (philipxsp@hotmail.com).

+### About me
 - :four_leaf_clover:  I'm a PhD in Chemistry.

 - :label:  Research interest: metabolomics, mass spectrometry informatics, machine learning